 Traditional Chinese Medicine (TCM) is used to assist with the symptoms of both acute and chronic illnesses and includes many different therapies and modalities.
 The main form being acupuncture and Chinese Medicine.
 It also involves adjunct therapies including moxibustion, cupping, gua-sha, remedial massage (TuiNa), laser, electro-stimulation, diet and lifestyle advice.

 How does acupuncture work?

 Acupuncture is an ancient form of healing that originated in China over 5000 years ago.
 It is one of the oldest systems of medicine still in practice today.
-Acupuncture is practiced all over the world, and is gaining popularity due to its natural form of healing.
+Acupuncture is practised all over the world, and is gaining popularity due to its natural form of healing.
 It is being increasingly integrated with modern biomedicine.
 Acupuncture has been used in hospitals in China, Japan and Korea for decades.

 Acupuncture involves the stimulation of specific points on the body by the insertion of very fine sterile needles for therapeutic purposes.
 Its aim is to establish a healthier state of body functioning.
 Acupuncture is based on Chinese philosophy and the concept of energy (qi).
 Qi flows throughout our entire body like an electrical circuit, between the organs and in channel pathways, or meridians, which were mapped out by the ancient Chinese.
 There are 12 main meridians through which energy flows, 6 Yang and 6 Yin channels.
 Along these meridians, there are over 500 acupuncture points where fine needles are inserted to re-balance the body’s energy.
 When the flow of energy is blocked or unbalanced, illness and disease results.
 Acupuncture aims to correct this Yin-Yang balance, by allowing the body’s own immune system to respond, therefore improving illness.
 Acupuncture points are determined based on the 4 types of diagnosis including questioning, careful observation of patient’s face, colour, body features, nails, tongue and feeling of the pulse and certain body regions.

-Acupuncture and Chinese Medicine treats each patient as a whole, it is a very individualised form of medicine.
+Acupuncture and Chinese Medicine practitioners treat each patient as a whole, it is a very individualised form of medicine.
 It is aimed at looking at the root cause of the illness, not only the signs and symptoms.

 What can acupuncture assist with?